“The trouble with not having a goal is that you can spend your life running up and down the field and never score.” —

 “You need a plan to build a house.
 To build a life, it is even more important to have a plan or goal.” — Zig Ziglar

 Do you set goals for yourself?
 What are your goals for the next 1 year?
 How about 3 years from now?
 5 years?
 10 years?
 What are your aspirations in life?

 Goal setting is the first step in successful goal achievement.
 It marks your first point toward success.
 It’s when you switch from a passive state to being involved in life.

 Here are 7 reasons why it’s important to set goals.

 1. Take Control of Your Life

 Many people today are sleepwalking through life.
-Even though they work hard, they don’t see themselves getting what they want.
-They feel like life is passing them by.
-That’s because they don’t really have a direction of where they want to go, what they want to achieve.
-Students graduate and they’re not sure what to do with their life; adults work for years and get shocked when they reach their 30s, 40s, or even 50s and they’re not sure what to do next.
+Even though they work hard, they don’t feel like they are getting what they want.
+That’s because they don’t have a direction of where they want to go, what they want to achieve.
+Students graduate and they’re not sure what to do with their life; adults work for years and are shocked when they reach their 30s/40s and they don’t know what to do next.

-When you stop to set goals and think about what you want, you break out of auto-pilot mode and start living a life of your conscious creation.
-Instead of waiting for things to happen, you proactively take charge and make things happen.
+When you stop to set goals and think about what you want, you break out of auto-pilot and start living a life of your conscious creation.
+Instead of letting others tell you what to do, you proactively take charge and think about what you want for yourself.